Breast Augmentation and Enlargement

 The sub-pectoral (under the muscle) or sub-glandular (under the breast/in front of the muscle) position is used.

-Most commonly breast enlargement surgery is done as day case however f you have in the evening you will normally stay overnight.
-Your surgeon will review you the morning after surgery and if everything is satisfactory, your surgeon will discharge you from the hospital, normally by mid-day.
+Most commonly breast enlargement surgery is done as a day case, however if you have surgery in the evening you will normally stay overnight.
+Mr. Ahmad will review you the morning after surgery and, if everything is satisfactory, will discharge you from the hospital normally by midday.

 Excess movement early on (first four weeks) will prevent in-growth and encourage a small seroma to form (like blister fluid), further preventing in-growth.
 Therefore, you will have more restrictions with your recovery programme to allow for this, and no excessive stretching/movement should be undertaken for four weeks.